 Deadpool (2015) - Review

-Originally published September, 2016
+Originally published September 2016

-Deadpool is a popular Marvel comic-book character that has endured his fair share of poor licensed products and bad interpretations of his character.
+Deadpool is a popular Marvel comic-book character who has endured his fair share of poor licensed products and bad interpretations of his character.
 He's not really one I ever paid much attention to when I was interested in comics, but there are plenty of reasons that I can see as to why he's so popular.
 So, it's somewhat of a surprise as to why it took a surprising amount of time and effort for his own movie to come into existence.
-It was even more surprising that the teams responsible for it did a such a faithful job of it.
+It was even more surprising that the teams responsible for it did such a faithful job of it.

 Considering how scattershot the quality of superhero movies tends to be these days, I'm surprised people don't have lower expectations going into them—maybe we need a few more Suicide Squads before that happens.
 Deadpool, leading up to its release, was getting a lot of attention from movie-goers unfamiliar with his character in addition to fans.
 When it was finally released, fans applauded the film for getting his character (mostly) right, and the unfamiliar at least said it wasn't bad.
 Having finally seen it myself, I am inclined to agree.